guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 The next step is to extract the age of the samples’ donors for each tissue.
 To do so, we use the `generateAge` function defined next.
-It looks for the column names of the data matrix (containing the samples’ ID) and matches them to the donors age in the subject information file:
+It looks for the column names of the data matrix (containing the samples’ ID) and matches them to the donors’ age in the subject information file:

 ``` r
 generateAge <- function(data, df.subjects){